eigenco/Miscellaneous/README.md

 ![20220807160957](https://user-images.githubusercontent.com/42321684/183293348-9df50234-928c-420a-9911-57a270743351.jpg)

 Boot process is rather bare bones.
 I made a replacement int 13h that does access using ATA PIO and boot process is handled by my replacement int 19h.
-These are currently raw replacements and prevent any other processes from occurring (i.e. floppy access).
+These are currently raw replacements and prevent any other processes using these ints from occurring (i.e. floppy access).